 Other don’t-miss San Diego destinations include SeaWorld and the Birch Aquarium at Scripps.
 For shopping and dining, head to the historic Gaslamp Quarter or cross the bridge for upscale shopping and dining Coronado Island, just a short drive from downtown.
 Kids who love scenic train rides and all things train-related will love the Old Town Model Train Depot, while The New Children’s Museum downtown offers fun for kids of all ages.

 Where to Stay in San Diego, California

 The Catamaran Resort Hotel and Spa is perfectly situated between Pacific Beach and Mission Beach.
 Families can enjoy a private beach and lushly landscaped grounds that resemble a Polynesian paradise.
 Walk to the many shops and eateries in the surrounding neighborhood, including the Boardwalk and Crystal Pier.
 Rent bikes and water sport gear from the hotel.
 Choose a roomy suite and enjoy the ocean views from your private balcony.

 18. Acadia National Park, Maine

 The only national park in the Northeast, Acadia is everything you dream about when you imagine a family vacation along Maine’s rocky coast.
-Located southwest of famous Bar Harbor (“Bah Habbah”), Acadia is one of the best family vacation spots in the U.S. because of its many beaches, islands, rocky shorelines, and scenic hiking and walking trails, not to mention a historic carriage road system and the tallest mountain on the Atlantic Coast, Cadillac Mountain.
+Located southwest of famous Bar Harbor (“Bah Habbah”), Acadia is one of the best family vacation spots in the U.S. because of its many beaches, islands, rocky shorelines, and scenic walking trails and hiking trails, not to mention a historic carriage road system and the tallest mountain on the Atlantic Coast, Cadillac Mountain.

 Best visited in spring, summer, and early fall, Acadia makes for a memorable East Coast vacation for active families who love hiking, cycling, horseback riding or carriage rides, canoeing, kayaking, swimming, and rock climbing.
 Hardy souls who visit in the winter months can cross snowshoeing, snowmobiling, Nordic skiing, and ice fishing off their family vacation ideas bucket list.

 Where to Stay at Acadia National Park in Maine